Bubbajono/KanjiKapture/README.md

 # KanjiKapture

-**KanjiKapture** is an innovative tool for Japanese language learners that transforms the way you explore and understand Japanese characters.
+**KanjiKapture** is an innovative .NET MAUI-based tool for Japanese language learners that transforms the way you explore and understand Japanese characters.
 With a focus on interactivity and visual appeal, KanjiKapture helps you discover and analyze Japanese characters with dynamic examples.

 ## Features